Editorial Standards

 Who files, how you distribute, and why speed matters

 You, the employer, file the W‑2c with the SSA and give the employee their corrected copies right away, without waiting on SSA processing.
+Note that W‑2c goes to the SSA, not the IRS; the SSA processes the wage data and passes the relevant information to the IRS.
 If your only changes are state or local boxes, send those copies to the appropriate agency, not to SSA.
 Always include a W‑3c with any W‑2c submission for a given year.
+The one exception is electronic filing: when you e‑file through the SSA’s W‑2c Online service, an electronic Form W‑3c is created for you automatically, so no separate W‑3c is required.

 For electronic submissions, register for Business Services Online, then sign in with Login.gov or ID.me.
 Upload your EFW2C file or, for small counts, create W‑2c online inside BSO.
 Testing with AccuWage reduces rejects and speeds acceptance.